Graduate Social Work Courses

 SOCW 5316.
 Advanced Social Policy: Advocacy, Analysis & Practice.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

-This course provides students with the theoretical and practical knowledge base and skills to analyze, formulate, and advocate for social policies that promote social justice and facilitate social change at multiple levels, including mezzo and macro.
+This course provides students with the theoretical and practical knowledge base and skills to analyze, formulate, and advocate for social policies and facilitate social change at multiple levels, including mezzo and macro.
 Students will gain an understanding of policy practice, theories, and skills as they relate to social, economic, political, and organizational systems and will apply this knowledge to facilitate change at the agency, community, and societal level.
-Content will focus on social, distributive, political, and economic justice.

 SOCW 5321.
 Generalist Foundations of Social Work.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).